-The feasibility of the CHARITY architecture is subsequently discussed, by mapping between the most relevant surveyed open sources and tools with the key components of the CHARITY architecture.
-In the initial stage, the focus was on understanding existing open sources components and tools to fulfill the vision of CHARITY as a distributed platform across multiple domains.
-Namely, we targeted tools to expose and instantiate resources spanning distinct domains (i.e., cross-domain resource management and orchestration tools), how to monitor them (i.e., service-meshes and their related monitoring components) and finally, how to interconnect CHARITY components through efficient integration fabrics, both within and across domains.
+The feasibility of the CHARITY architecture is subsequently discussed, by mapping between the most relevant surveyed Open-Software Sources and tools with the key components of the CHARITY architecture.
+In the initial stage, the focus was on understanding existing Open-Software Sources components and tools to fulfil the vision of CHARITY as a distributed platform across multiple domains.
+Namely, we targeted tools to expose and instantiate resources spanning distinct domains (i.e., crossdomain resource management and orchestration tools), how to monitor them (i.e., service-meshes and their related monitoring components) and finally, how to interconnect CHARITY components through efficient integration fabrics, both within and across domains.